dgalindez/mento/README.md

 This is the service that wraps the Weather API.

-* It allows specifying units to use, the default is 'standard'
+* It allows specifying units to use
+  * Default is 'standard'
   * Units can be standard, metric or imperial

 It also uses another API to obtain lat/lon from ZIP codes.

 * Since ZIP codes are not worldwide unique, locale is passed when needed
 * Locale can be provided by the user

+It is assuming the first datum returned from the Weather API represents "today's" weather

 The service requires Node 18 due to `fetch` api being used.